VincxBlox/evalsone-free-api/README.md

 ## Models (june 6 update removed claude 3.5, 3.7, o4-mini-high)

 gemini-2.0-flash
+gemini-2.5-flash
+gemini-2.5-pro

+gpt-4o
+gpt-4o-mini
+gpt-4.1
+gpt-4.1-mini
 o4-mini
-gpt-4o-mini
-gpt-4o
+o3-mini

 claude-4
-gemini-2.5-flash
+claude-3.5-haiku
-deepseek-r1
+deepseek-r1  (distill 70B)
 qwen-qwq

 llama-4-maverick
 llama-4
 llama-4-scout
 llama-3.3
-gemini-2.5-pro
-o3-mini
-gpt-4.1
-gpt-4.1-mini

 (read the models.json AIDOC part only to know the exact model.
-DI is in progress.)
+DI is back online, but too lazy to implement it for now.)

+## Functions

+i have implemented functions, so it can interact with files and the internet. in the request, simply send over a functions field with any of these

+browse_web
+generate_document
+generate_presentation
+generate_image (oolala)
+generate_spreadsheet

+i have not figured out the file uploading yet..
 ## FAQ